 Gardening and painting are parallel passions that work together, strengthening my dedication to the preservation of natural areas.
 Interpreting the natural world with a specific focus on the study of native plants and landscapes continues to push my work forward.
 From the smallest species to the grand sweeping fields and savannas across the Missouri River Valley landscape, I strive to connect and share the ever-changing light and color of our region.

-I received my Bachelor’s degree in Fine Arts and a Masters of Arts in Teaching from Webster University in St. Louis.
-Additionally, I received a Master’s of Education from Maryville University in St. Louis.
+I received my Bachelor’s degree in Fine Arts and a Masters of Arts in Teaching and Communications/Aesthetics from Webster University in St. Louis.
+Additionally, I received a Master’s of Education in Educational Leadership from Maryville University in St. Louis.
 I have been teaching Art for 28 years and offer private and semi-private workshops at Bethany Springs Farm.

 My work can be found in private collections across the United States.